Toggle: English / Spanish

 When to Contact a Medical Professional

-Genetic counseling is recommended for prospective parents with a family history of Scheie syndrome.
+Genetic counseling is recommended for couples who want to have children and who have a family history of Scheie syndrome.
 Counseling is also recommended for families who have a child with Scheie syndrome, to help them understand the condition and possible treatments.
 Prenatal testing is available.

 Wraith JE.
 Mucopolysaccharidoses and oligosaccharidoses.
 In: Saudubray J-M, van den Berghe G, Walter JH, eds.
 Inborn Metabolic Diseases: Diagnosis and Treatment.
 5th ed.
 New York, NY: Springer; 2012:chap 40.